-The Oxford College offers a unified and coherent program with emphasis on the liberal arts for all students.
-The objective of this program is to provide students with the knowledge and perspectives of intellectually aware, disciplined and discriminating adults.
+Oxford College is a junior college offering two years of undergraduate study.
+Emphasizing the liberal arts, the academic program is intended to provide students with the knowledge and perspectives of intellectually aware, disciplined and discriminating adults.
 Oxford College believes that this aim can best be achieved in an atmosphere of intellectual honesty, freedom, and trust.